Unexpected consequences of Post-Quantum theories in the graph-theoretical approach to correlations: Results

 The first part of Corollary \ref{cor1} states that if EP holds and there exists a complementary experiment $\bar{G}$ where it is provable that all EP$_{1}$-behaviors are accessible\footnote{The case of interest being an imperfect graph; for perfect graphs $\mathrm{NC(\bar{G}) = Q(\bar{G}) = E_{1}(\bar{G})}$.}, then to the experiment $G$, only noncontextual behaviors are allowed.
-As for the second part, if EP is the only restriction and classical theory is accessible to $\bar{G}$, then to the experiment $G$, all {EP}$_{1}$-behaviors are allowed.
-Notably, the larger the theory assumed for the complementary experiment, the stronger EP becomes in excluding behaviors from the experiment.
-Conversely, the smaller the theory assumed for the complementary experiment, the weaker EP becomes in excluding behaviors from the experiment.
+As for the second part, if the EP is the only restriction and only classical behaviors are accessible to $\bar{G}$, then to the experiment $G$, all {EP}$_{1}$-behaviors are allowed.
+Notably, the larger the correlation set assumed for the complementary experiment, the stronger EP becomes in excluding behaviors from the experiment.
+Conversely, the smaller the correlation set assumed for the complementary experiment, the weaker EP becomes in excluding behaviors from the experiment.
 This mechanism is precisely what underpins the proof of our main result.
 Before showing it, we remark that Proposition \ref{prop1} recovers result $1$ due to ATC in Ref.~\cite{Amaral2014}.